mialkin/docs/design/design-patterns/composite.md

 # Composite

-The **Composite** is a structural software desing pattern that composes objects into tree structures to represent part-whole hierarchies.
+The **Composite** is a structural software design pattern that composes objects into tree structures to represent part-whole hierarchies.

 Composite lets clients treat individual objects and compositions of objects uniformly.

 ## Participants